ambiennt/vt-releases/DOCUMENTATION_LITE.md

 	- `change_perspective`
 		- Type: `bool`
 		- Allowed values: {`true`, `false`}
-		- When `true`, the camera perspective switches to `perspective` while active, and restores the original perspective when deactivated.
+		- When `true`, the camera perspective switches to `freelook.perspective` while active, and restores the original perspective when deactivated.
 	- `perspective`
 		- Type: `int`
 		- Allowed values: see [Camera Perspectives](#camera-perspectives) for a list of enumerated values.
-		- Selects which camera perspective will be used when `change_perspective` is `true`.
+		- Selects which camera perspective will be used when `freelook.change_perspective` is `true`.

 ---